ShiiRochi/wavesurfer-react/README.md

 Rest passed props are passed as region's data into wavesurfer.

+## Known Issues
+1. Issues with regions synchronization when using redux and `Region` component.
+   Try to not hard-bind redux-state with wavesurfer-react to tight or use an instance of wavesurfer to operate regions.

 ## Demo
 You can see how this package is intended to be used [here](https://codesandbox.io/s/wavesurfer-react-20-gqvb6?from-embed)